maxherre/equities-database-tool/README.md

 Current Version: **0.0.1**

 The purpose of this tool is to download and store daily price data for all tickers on the **NYSE** and **NASDAQ**.
 While there are many free APIs available to source this data from, these approaches are always reliant on a working internet connection and limited by whatever criteria the API provider has set.
-This can result in unavailable data or slow connectivity, which slows down the entire process downstream.
+This can result in unavailable data or slow connectivity.
-With this tool the user can build their own database and store as much data as needed.
+With this tool you can build your own database and store as much data as needed from as many sources as you'd like.
+For free :)

 ## Setup and Usage